 High quality at a fraction of the cost

-While it’s important that you have highly qualified and skilled interpreters and translators on hand, it has to be noted that this can get expensive if you require multiple on-site interpreters available at any time.
-With video remote interpreting services, your business or institution can completely avoid these costs, by only paying for the remote service.
+While it is important to maintain highly qualified and skilled interpreters and translators on hand, this can get expensive if you require multiple on-site interpreters with round-the-clock availability.
+With remote interpreting services, however, your business or institution can completely avoid these costs.

-When you choose video remote interpreting services, your business will receive the same high level of skill and quality, and with Global Lingo you’ll always receive a specialist for your industry too.
-However, you won’t have to foot the bill that comes with an army of on-site interpreters.
+When you choose video remote interpreting services, your business will receive the same high level of skill and quality.
+And with Global Lingo you’ll always receive an industry specialist for your industry too — but you won’t have to foot the bill that comes with an army of on-site interpreters.

-At Global Lingo, our remote video interpreting services are completely secure.
-We use industry-leading security protocol to make sure that your interpreting services remain secure, keeping your delicate or sensitive information away from prying eyes or cyber attacks.
+At Global Lingo, our remote interpreting services are completely secure.
+We use industry-leading security protocol to make sure that your delicate or sensitive information away from prying eyes or cyber attacks.

 Try Global Lingo’s video remote interpreting services for your next meeting, and find the relief that comes from providing instant, empathetic, professional interpreting services at the touch of a button.

 Have any questions?
-Just get in touch and we’ll be happy to help you set up your video remote interpreting.
+Get in touch and we’ll be happy to help.
+Give us a call today.